jantznick/campground/docs/testing.md

 This tests the flow when a user starts from their Identity Provider's dashboard.

 1. In a separate browser or incognito window, log into your Identity Provider's dashboard (e.g., Okta) as a test user (e.g., `sso_new_user@yourdomain.com` or another new user).
-2. From the IdP's application dashboard, click on the Stagehand application icon.
+2. From the IdP's application dashboard, click on the Campground application icon.
 3.  **Expected Behavior**:
-    *   You should be redirected directly to the Stagehand application and logged in automatically.
+    *   You should be redirected directly to the Campground application and logged in automatically.
-    *   If the user did not exist in Stagehand previously, a new user should be created with the `EDITOR` role within the **TechCorp** organization (the org configured for that IdP `issuer`).
+    *   If the user did not exist in Campground previously, a new user should be created with the `EDITOR` role within the **TechCorp** organization (the org configured for that IdP `issuer`).
     *   If the user already existed, they should simply be logged in.
-    *   This flow should work without ever visiting the Stagehand login page.
+    *   This flow should work without ever visiting the Campground login page.

 #### 4.5.
 Test Case: Disabling OIDC